 Who are these tax evading arms companies and what are their strategies?
-In this report, Stop Wapenhandel publishes its findings resulting from a search through the Dutch Chamber of Commerce.
-We found a large number of arms producing companies with shell companies established in the Netherlands.
-The major production of these companies takes place in the major western arms producing countries; the United States, United Kingdom, France and Germany.
+In this report, Stop Wapenhandel and Transnational Institute publish their findings resulting from a search through the Dutch Chamber of Commerce.
+We found a large number of arms-producing companies with shell companies established in the Netherlands.
+Most of the production of these companies takes place in the major western arms-producing countries; the United States, United Kingdom, France and Germany.
 The arms companies turned out to have zero or minimal personnel presence in the Netherlands.
-Their almost empty offices or even only mailboxes gives them the legal possibility pay as little tax as possible with all available legal tricks.
+Their almost empty offices and sometimes only having a mailbox allows them to legally pay as little tax as possible.